camerahacks/canon-ccapi-node/README.md

 Edit the ```config.json``` and edit the camera IP address.
 Port 8080 is the default port for canon cameras but feel free to change it if needed.

-The app is intended to be used as a WiFi intervalomer for Canon cameras that support CCAPI.
+The app is intended to be used as a WiFi intervalometer for Canon cameras that support CCAPI.

 I do not recommend using interval times shorter than 5 seconds.
-This application is meant to be used for long timelapses, not short burts of photos.
+This application is meant to be used for long timelapses, not short bursts of photos.
 Intervals shorter than 5 seconds might skip photos as the camera might be busy writing the photo to the memory card or responding to other commands.
 The CCAPI interface is not capable of queuing multiple concurrent requests.

 I have this app installed on a Raspberry Pi Zero W configured as an Access Point.
 I can connect my Canon EOS RP and my cellphone to the Raspberry Pi.